zairza-cetb/zairza-web/README.md

 npm run test
 ```
 ## Contributing to Zairza-Web
-Thank you for your interest in contributing to Talawa.
+Thank you for your interest in contributing to Zairza.
 Regardless of the size of the contribution you make, all contributions are welcome and are appreciated.

 If you are new to contributing to open source, please read the Open Source Guides on [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/).